tidepool-org/tidepool-org.github.io/PlatformRoadmap.md

     * User confirmation

   * Develop an "undergoing maintenance" page that we can quickly failover to if there are technical problems.
-  * Develop framework that allows partial deploys and A/B testing.
+  * Develop a framework that allows partial deploys and A/B testing.
 Our current implementation of hakken and styx allow for a fair amount of flexibility here, but addition of a few capabilities would give us more control.

 ####To support third parties: